rebeccaestiarte/Project-Week-8-Final-Project/your-project/README.md

 * Gamma waves are not proved to behave differently during meditation for amateur practioners.

 ## Future Work
 Due to time constrains, I was unable to collect enough data to make further observation.
 Also, I was unable to get a sample which size and diversity was high enough to minimize bias.
-Also, a greater dataset would allow me to achieve higher accuracy on the machine learning model.
+Also, a greater dataset would allow me to achieve higher accuracy and reduce the risk of overfitting on the machine learning model.

 ## Workflow
-I started the project by realizing the experiment, which I describe in detail on the Main Notebook, with the participants.
+I started the project by realizing the experiment with the participants.
+The details of the experiment are described on the Main Notebook.
 While I was collecting the data, I started building the functions that will allow me to automatize the import and cleaning of the dataset, as well as the graphs I used to analyse the data.
 This way, I could update my model with each new session (dataset) imported.
 It was a necessary work to optimize time, as I had to conduct the experiments in different days and times to reduce the bias.
 I did not make any observations untill I finished collecting the data.
 Once the experiments were done, I could analyse the results and make my observations.
 I hypotesis tested the observations and detailed my conclusion.
 After that, I began reprocessing the data to fit into the machine learning algohritm.
 I conducted many modifications to the train data untill I was satisfied with the model performance.

 ## Links